 So I remained in doubt for many years, until it occurred to me to find out when the railroad first reached Salt Lake City.
 And I came across the explanation that I was looking for – the line was opened in 1869, with a branch line north to Ogden in 1870.
 No doubt it was still not easy for the two in their mid-seventies, but there was now no doubt in my mind that they did it.
 So, William and Hannah Ringwood spent their last years in Salt Lake City, both dying a few months apart in 1887.

 Charles himself died in 1914.
-On his death certificate his former occupation was given as a police officer.
+On his death certificate his former occupation was recorded as a police officer.
 The cause of death was given as old age and ‘paresis of bowel’.
 Caroline died the following year.

 Over the past years I have gradually traced and recorded the descendants of William Ringwood.
 My research is not yet complete, but the descendants already number in the several hundreds.

-But the validity of my research was based on Charles Ringwood and his parents being those of Hethel and Wymondham in Norfolk.
+But the validity of my research was always based on Charles Ringwood and his parents being those of Hethel and Wymondham in Norfolk.
 I remained reluctant to make that assumption.
-And then in recent days, I came across a paper called ‘History of Charles Ringwood by Flossie Ringwood Gray’, a daughter of Charles Ringwood.
+And then in recent days, I came across a paper called ‘History of Charles Ringwood by Flossie Ringwood Gray‘, a daughter of Charles Ringwood.

 We arrived in London in early December 1968; we had been travelling for more than three months since we left Toronto.
 It was the era of ‘Europe on $5 a day’.
 I had even bought the book.
 It weighed almost as much as my meagre luggage.
 After carrying the wretched book for a couple of weeks, I put it in a bin.
 At the time, five dollars a day seemed rather extravagant to me.
 Of course, with inflation, today a coffee in Paris can cost more than that.